Ron-Ldn/nodalize/docs/development.md

 - isort tests
 - black tests

-__Unit and integration tests must run and pass__, apart from those already failing.
+__Unit and integration tests must run and pass__, apart from those already failing and having an issue in GitHub againt them.
 We have some known issues inherent to the underlying packages.
 For instances, at the time of writing, Polars does not support Hive partitioning.

 __All new code must be thoroughly covered by unit and integration tests.__